SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 - china got fricked
 	- In 1894-1895, fighting over influence in Korea, Japanese troops quickly and soundly defeated Qing forces.  - ropp
 	- In September 1899, John Hay, America’s secretary of state, issued a series of “Open Door Notes” to Britain, France, Ger many, Russia, Italy, and Japan, calling on all foreign powers in China to allow free trade in all spheres of influence. - ropp
+- conclustion?
+	- The moral was clear.
+Everywhere leaders of subjugated peoples con cluded, from the Japanese precedent, that they must bring Western science	- palmer

 ### Outline